 Mr. Burns retired from Fort Lee, Virginia in 2016.
 He moved back to North Carolina where he lives with his wife and four daughters.
 Mr. Burns is furthering his education towards an electrical engineering degree.

 Samuel Watson is a combat-wounded, service-disabled veteran from the Vietnam War where he served two years in the 101st Airborne Division.
 During 30 years in the Army he was an infantry airborne-Ranger leader, negotiated with the Soviets on arms control, served at the CIA, and as a deputy national security advisor in the White House.
 In Iraq for over two years he was an advisor on public diplomacy and governance to the Provincial Council and Governor in Diwaniyah Province.
 He has been an associate professor at a major research university, been a consultant on homeland security issues, public affairs, and a consultant to VAe for over 10 years.
-He and John Shepard have worked together for over 25 years.
+Samuel Watson and John Shepard have worked together for over 25 years.